frink-okn/graph-descriptions/dream-kg/classes/SdohOrganization.md

 - or you can delete the todos
 - if you think the class is perfect.
 notes:
-- There are 87 instances of this class.
+- Class with 87 occurences.
 examples:
-- value: dreamkg:service/provider/5730442313465856
+- value: dreamkg:service/provider/6272068172382208
 from_schema: dream-kg
 attributes:
   sdoh_sameAs:
     name: sdoh_sameAs
-    description: URL of a reference Web page that unambiguously indicates the item's identity.
-E.g. the URL of the item's Wikipedia page, Wikidata entry, or official website.
-    title: sameAs
+    description: TODO -- tell the world what this slot (predicate) describes.
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos